Francisco Coloma y Maceda: Career

-Coloma was with Governor de León when the latter went to the convent of Tondo, Manila with full military display.
+Coloma was with Governor de León when the latter went to the convent of Tondo, Manila, with full military display.
 This was done to influence the election of the provincial superior in the area, of which the leading candidate (Francisco de Medina Basco) was not in good terms with de León.
 While still in the Philippines, his wife died.
-The governor, then suffering from excessive corpulency, visited the funeral of Coloma's wife.
+The governor, then suffering from obesity, visited the funeral of Coloma's wife.
 However, the smell of buried corpses made de León's condition worse.
 Soon enough, his wounds reopened and he died of hemorrhage on 11 April 1677.
 On the same day, Coloma, then presiding over the Real Audiencia of Manila as senior auditor, succeeded as governor-general.
 One of the first acts of the Coloma administration was the disposition of de León's estate, which amounted to 250,000 pesos.
 All of the former governor's fortune was allotted to charity, including 50,000 pesos for the Misericordia, 33,000 pesos for the founding of chaplaincies, 12,000 pesos for the rebuilding of San Lazaro Hospital in Santa Cruz, Manila, and another 12,000 pesos for rebuilding the seminary in Santa Potenciana.
 In 1668, eight thousand pesos were brought to New Spain but it was from the vandala of the rice production of Pampanga.
 The Kapampangan people appealed to Coloma for help, and in a landmark decision, the entire eight thousand pesos were returned to the people.

 Death

 On 25 September 1677, Coloma died and was buried in Santo Domingo Church.
 He was succeeded by Sotomayor.
-Up to this day, remains of Coloma's shield and coat of arms can be seen in Navarrete, La Rioja with the following inscription: ESTAS ARMAS SON DE FRANCISCO COLOMA, VIRREY Y CAPITAN GENERAL DE MANILA (This is the coat of arms of Francisco Coloma, Viceroy and Captain General of Manila).
+Up to this day, remains of Coloma's shield and coat of arms can be seen in Navarrete, La Rioja, with the following inscription: ESTAS ARMAS SON DE FRANCISCO COLOMA, VIRREY Y CAPITAN GENERAL DE MANILA (This is the coat of arms of Francisco Coloma, Viceroy and Captain General of Manila).
 With no apparent heir, his will was carried out with money from his nephew, Pedro Coloma y Escalona, Marqués of Canales de Chozas, marrie to married to Ana de Tapia y Zúñiga.
 In 1675, two years prior to his death, Coloma's estate had been partitioned as follows: